-VSCO filters offer a quick and easy way to apply natural looking edits to your iPhone photos.
+VSCO filters is a photo editor app which offers a quick and easy way to apply natural looking edits to your iPhone photos.
 If you like to keep your editing clean and subtle, you’ll love the collection of elegant film-like presets within the VSCO app.
-In this tutorial you’ll learn how to edit your iPhone photos with VSCO filters to create beautiful iPhone photos with wonderful mood and aesthetic appeal.
+In this tutorial you’ll learn how to edit your iPhone photos with VSCO filters to create beautiful images with wonderful mood and aesthetic appeal.

 What Makes VSCO Filters So Special?

 Filters (also known as “Presets”) allow you to change the look and feel of your iPhone photos with a single tap.
 They work by applying a particular set of edits to your image, for example, by changing the color tint, saturation, brightness, contrast or amount of fade.